Search

 Accountability to Affected Populations in Disaster Risk Financing

-Accountability to Affected Populations in Disaster Risk … explores the new opportunities and challenges for ensuring accountability to affected populations related to disaster … issues and challenges that DRF programming can present for accountability, and steps which can be taken to address …
+This paper explores the new opportunities and challenges for ensuring accountability to affected populations related to disaster risk financing.
+It draws on Start Network experience in Pakistan, Senegal, Madagascar and Kenya to discuss possible issues and challenges that DRF programming can present for accountability, and steps which can be taken to address these.

 Start Fund: Learning from Accountability to Crisis-Affected Communities

-… Start Fund: Learning from Accountability to Crisis-Affected Communities … The study uses the Core Humanitarian Standard on Quality and Accountability (CHS) as a lens to review the extent to which … study uses the Core Humanitarian Standard on Quality and Accountability (CHS) as a lens to review the extent to which …
+The study uses the Core Humanitarian Standard on Quality and Accountability (CHS) as a lens to review the extent to which Start funded projects are accountable to disaster-affected populations, and the influence this may have on the quality and relevance of these projects.